developerssource/Github_Showcase/README.md

 |5|Dev Portfolio| Website |[Dev Portfolio](https://personal-portfoliosite.netlify.app//)|

-There are various ways to create websites but the small indivisual components like navbar, responsive and sticky navbar, animated buttons and different background animatons are more interesting while developing code, I created another repository where you will find all the web components and code samples, you can visit to repo from [here!](https://github.com/ganeshpatil386386/Web_Development)
+Indivisual components like responsive and sticky navbar, animated buttons and different animatons are more interesting while developing websites, I created another repository where you will find all the web components and code samples, you can visit to repo from [here!](https://github.com/ganeshpatil386386/Web_Development)